StreamSounds/library/_posts/2021-01-13-an-introduction-to-mixing-audio.md

 ---
 layout: post
-title:  "Introduction to Mixing Audio"
+title:  "Introduction to Mixing Audio - How to not sound like a Dial Up Modem"
 author: flavius
 categories: [ audio ]
 image: ""